ROCm/hipBLASLt/docs/how-to/how-to-use-streamk.rst

 .. note::

-   Stream-K supports a different range of data types on different AMD accelerators.
+   Stream-K supports a different range of data types on different AMD GPUs.
 For example, the MI300A APU supports a wider variety of data types, including ``FP32``, ``FP16``, ``BF16``, ``FP8``, and ``BF8``.
    ``TENSILE_SOLUTION_SELECTION_METHOD=2`` is used to enable Stream-K on all MI300 platforms.